Learning Environment

 The entrance for Helena's Early Learning Playhouse enters into the living room.
 Since I don't have young children anymore, I want to have adult space, and what looks to be kid-free space at the end of the day and weekends.
 So, I've put some things together to make this happen.

 Each child will have a cubby and hook labeled with their name for personal items along the wall in the living room, entering the learning centers area.
-Children will nap in the living room.
-Each child over 1 year old and/or walking will be provided a cot, sheet, and blanket.
-Children will get to choose a stuffed animal from my Cuddle Buddy collection each week to be their sleeping partner.
 Infants under 1 year and/or not walking will be provided with their own pack'n play, located in the area between the living room and learning centers area so they can be seen and/or heard at all times.
 They will only be in the pack 'n play to sleep and to keep them safe at times our attention needs to be focused on something.
-Otherwise, they will be in the infant play area, our arms, or other areas where the activities are happening.
+Otherwise, they will be in the learning area, our arms, or other areas where the activities are happening.

 Dining Room/Kitchen

 The family dining room/kitchen will only be used for occasional activities and meal preparation at this time.
 Meals will be set up in the learning area kitchen for family style dining meals depending on ages of children.
-Four meals a day will be available - breakfast, lunch, pm snack, and evening snack.
-A 5-week cycle menu will be used with plenty of variety of nutritious foods.
+Three meals a day will be available - breakfast, lunch, and pm snack.
+A 10-week cycle menu will be used with plenty of variety of nutritious foods.
 I will accommodate all food/milk substitutions due to allergies or parent preference; however, these must meet state and food program rules, and I must have ample time to shop for substitutes so they must be discussed in advance.
 The only outside food allowed will be approved food donations for parties and activities.

 Outdoors